sarvechqadir/LongLora/README.md

 ```

+---

+---

+## Results:

+1. **Model Extensions**:
+   - The authors expanded the pre-trained LLaMA2 models (7B, 13B, and 70B versions) to allow for larger context window sizes.

+2. **Performance in Long-Sequence Language Modeling**:
+   - Using the PG-19 and RedPajama datasets, longer sequences enhanced perplexity scores, showcasing LongLoRA's effectiveness.
+For example, the LLaMA2 7B model's perplexity reduced from 2.72 to 2.50 when the context window size increased from 8192 to 32768.

+3. **Topic Retrieval Performance**:
+   - In the LongChat dataset, LongLoRA matched the performance of the state-of-the-art model, LongChat-13B, across various conversation lengths.
+LongLoRA's efficiency was highlighted in its method of next-token generation using the RedPajama dataset, outperforming LongChat-13B in the 16k evaluation.

+4. **Computation Analysis**:
+   - As context length grows, the FLOPs ratio of attention in models without S2-Attn also increases.
+Introducing S2-Attn significantly reduces FLOPs, especially for longer context lengths.
+For instance, at a context length of 8192, attention accounts for 24.5% of total FLOPs without S2-Attn, but this ratio jumps to 72.2% at a context length of 65536.
+With S2-Attn, it drops to 39.4%.

+---

 ## Critical Analysis:

+**LongLora Advantages**:

+1. **Preservation of Original Architecture**:
+   - Models fine-tuned with S2-Attn maintain the original attention architecture during inference, facilitating the use of existing optimization techniques and infrastructure.

+2. **Compatibility with Existing Techniques and Tools**:
+   - LongLoRA works with attention optimization techniques like FlashAttention-2 during both training and inference, allowing researchers to integrate LongLoRA into their current workflows seamlessly.

+3. **Easy Implementation**:
+   - Implementing LongLoRA is simple, necessitating only two lines of code during training.
+There's also an option to keep the original standard self-attention of the trained model during inference.

+4. **Train VS Inference Adaptation**:
+   - LongLoRA provides an efficient solution for both training and inference, with the flexibility to maintain the original standard self-attention in the trained model during inference.

 **1. What was overlooked by the authors?**
 One potential oversight could be the lack of comparison with other state-of-the-art methods that address similar challenges.